Artificial Turf

 6. Receive rebate check in the mail (2–8 weeks after verification)

-Total elapsed time from application to check in hand: typically 3–6 months.
+Total elapsed time: typically 3–6 months.

 How We Help With the Rebate Process

 We provide the contractor documentation every rebate program requires: itemized receipt with labor and materials broken out, product specification sheet, installation method statement, pre- and post-install photos, and square footage verification.
-Some clients handle the application themselves; others want us to help draft the submission.
-Either way works.

 The Honest Expectation

-I don't want to oversell rebates.
 On a $15,000 turf project, a $2,000 rebate is a nice offset — it helps — but it's not a project-justifier.
 The real financial case for turf in Sacramento is the 15-year cumulative water savings, maintenance elimination, and increased home value.
 The rebate is a bonus, not the reason to do the project.

 That said — if you're going to do it anyway, absolutely pursue the rebate.
 Leaving $2,000 on the table is silly.